cugdt/dyntreemem_fgcs/README.md

 # Different GPU in-memory organizations of decision trees (complete, compact and adaptive) - time and memory peformance
-The software hab been extensively tested with CUDA 11.8 under Ubuntu 20 and Windows 10.
+The software hab been extensively tested with CUDA 11.8 under Ubuntu 20 and GCC 9.4 as well as under Windows 10 using MS Visual Studio 2017 and 2019.

 ## How to use it ?
 - install the NVIDIA driver
 - install the CUDA toolkit
 - build the solution
+- run the solution
-- run (ewentually modify settings)
+- analyse the results, eventually modify settings
 <BR/>

 **1. Install the NVIDIA driver**